 Different from DE models, classification networks ignore document features.
 Such networks consist of a query encoder $g_{\bm{\phi}}: \mathscr{Q} \to \real^d$ and a classification matrix $W \in \real^{L \times d}$, with $i$th row as the classification weight vector for the $i$th document.
 The scorer for the classification network then becomes $s_{\bm{\theta}}(q,d) = \langle g_{\bm{\phi}}(q), \mathbf{w}_d \rangle,$ where $\mathbf{w}_d $ denotes the classification vector associated with document $d$ and $\bm{\theta} = [\bm{\phi}; W]$.
 For ease of exposition, we do not always highlight the explicit dependence on trainable parameters $\bm{\theta}, \bm{\phi}, \bm{\psi}$ while discussing DE models and classification networks.

 \textbf{Loss functions.}~ Given the training set $\mathcal{S}$, one learns a scorer by minimizing the following objective:

 where $\ell$ is a \textit{surrogate loss-function} for some specific metrics of interest (e.g., Precision@k and Recall@k).
 Informally, $\ell(q, \mathbf{y}; s)$ serves as a proxy of the quality of scorer $s$ for query $q$, as measured by that metric with $\mathbf{y}$ as ground truth labels.
-One of the popular loss functions for multi-label classification problem is obtained by employing one-vs-all (OvA) reduction to converting the problem into $L$ binary classification tasks~\citep{dembczynski2010ova}.
-Subsequently, one can invoke a binary classification loss function such as sigmoid \textit{binary cross-entropy} (BCE) loss for $L$ tasks, which leads to OvA-BCE:
+One of the popular loss functions for multi-label classification problem is obtained by employing one-vs-all (OvA) reduction to convert the problem into $L$ binary classification tasks~\citep{dembczynski2010ova}.
+Subsequently, we can invoke a binary classification loss such as sigmoid \textit{binary cross-entropy} (BCE) for $L$ tasks, which leads to OvA-BCE:

 Alternatively, one can employ a multi-label to multi-class reduction~\citep{menon2019reduction} and invoke softmax cross-entropy (SoftmaxCE) loss for each positive label: